marius-mauro/storybook-backend/README.md

 ## Conclusion

-Storybook is a powerful tool for creating personalized and engaging stories for children.
-By combining user inputs with advanced AI techniques, it offers a unique and enjoyable storytelling experience.
+Storybook is an AI powered app for creating personalized and engaging stories for children.
+By combining user inputs with AI techniques, it offers a unique and enjoyable storytelling experience.
 We hope you and your little ones enjoy the magical stories created with Storybook!

 ## Acknowledgements